Finding cheap car insurance in Alabama with a DUI: what to know

 First-time DUI offenders in Alabama:

-- May be imprisoned for up to one year in municipal or county jail (no minimum sentence)
+- Can be imprisoned for up to one year in municipal or county jail (no minimum sentence)

 - Must pay a fine between $500 and $2,000, plus $100 to the Impaired Drivers Trust Fund